Foo Fighters share snippets of more new 'Medicine At Midnight' tracks

 The Dave Grohl-fronted band will release their 10th studio effort on Friday (February 5), having previewed the project with its lead single ‘Shame Shame’, ‘No Son Of Mine’ and ‘Waiting On A War’.

-The Foos have now posted two new 25-second teasers of clips of ‘Medicine At Midnight’ and ‘Holding Poison’, which are the upcoming LP’s fifth and seventh tracks respectively.
+The Foos have now posted two new 25-second teasers of ‘Medicine At Midnight’ and ‘Holding Poison’, which are the upcoming LP’s fifth and seventh tracks respectively.
 Both uploads are accompanied by bright animated visuals – you can watch them below.

 Next in the unreleased songs…. the title track!!!